firefyd/Porfolio-Website/README.md

 Implemented GitHub pages requirements in a way that enabled me to keep developing locally.

 Fixing issue where css works locally but not on github pages.

+Added tracking with cloudflare web analytics, may later expand with google web analytics 4.